-When these were completed, one child from each pair copied their script onto the fantastic Cueprompter site to run an 'autocue'.
-Their Powerpoint presentations were then projected onto the Smartboard, so that the other child could present the forecast.
-Their forecasts were filmed with a Flip video camera, so that we could watch them again and evaluate their performances later.
+When these were completed, one child from each pair copied their script onto the fantastic Cueprompter site to run an ‘autocue’.
+Their Powerpoint presentations were then projected onto the whiteboard, so that the other child could present the forecast.
+Their forecasts were filmed with a camera, so that we could watch them again and evaluate their performances later.

 It was really interesting to see how each group had tackled this complex task, interpreting the weather data from Wunderground, creating a script, adding their own advice to those watching the forecast (“wrap up warm this evening!”), making a presentation, and then bringing it all together to create something that looked really professional.